CAKE & WW

 WILD WONDERS (WW)

-1. How many members can you accommodate?
+1. How many participants can join?

 4. How much does it cost?